 - Low latency confirming new blocks (0.5 seconds)

 - Byzantine Fault Tolerance

 - ACL Permissions based on hierarchical roles

-- Support for keys protected by biometric hardware (e.g. : Apple Secure Enclave)
+- Support for keys protected by biometric hardware (

 - Designed for Inter-Blockchain communication

-Another important feature of EOSIO based blockchain networks is it's flexible architecture, because many of the network's "rules of engagement" are defined through system contracts.
+Another important feature of EOSIO / Antelope based blockchain networks is its flexible architecture, because the protocol allows a multi-chain ecosystem that is highly customizable and inter-compatible by not setting the rules in the protocol, but rather many of the network's "rules of engagement" are defined through the system contracts.

-- Synchronize the changes in system contracts in a instantaneous way with the whole network, which reduces the administration costs and delays of any governance updates.
+- Synchronize the changes in system contracts in an instantaneous way with the whole network, which reduces the administration costs and delays of any governance updates

-- Maintain total compatibility with other EOSIO blockchains.
+- Maintain total compatibility with other EOSIO and Antelope blockchains